 The coating didn’t stay crispy, but they heat up well without turning soggy or rubbery.
 I reheated them from room temperature in the toaster oven and the next day from the refrigerator in the microwave with similar results.
 I served these with au gratin potatoes and green salad.

-This recipe for pan-fried chicken tenders is so weeknight friendly and easy, even the most fry-phobic cook can love it.
+This pan-fried chicken tenders recipe is so weeknight friendly and easy, even the most fry-phobic cook can love it.
 What stops my love for fried chicken in the tracks most often is not just planning to brine it, but deep frying creates a conflict between desire for crispy sizzled chicken and the resulting oil to dispose of, splatter to avoid, all the reasons I instinctively hesitate to fry.
 This is a much simpler approach, as pan-frying is not nearly as intimidating.
-We probably learned it as beginning cooks in our mother’s kitchen - egg wash, toss in seasoned flour, plop into the pan, turn over once or twice as it browns and voila!
+We probably learned it as beginning cooks in our mother’s kitchen – egg wash, toss in seasoned flour, plop into the pan, turn over once or twice as it browns and voila!

 This recipe can scale nicely – I made a half batch for two people so that we also would have leftovers to reheat the next day for lunch (can you say ‘fried chicken sandwich’ any quicker than yes?).
 Setting up the flour was actually my first step – picking a pair of rectangular trays, one for the wet wash and one with a lid for the flour mixture.
 I was able to fit all the tenderloins (9 pieces for my 1 1/4 pounds) at once in each tray, and with the lid firmly on I could give it a vigorous shake and all the surfaces were coated evenly.
 I suspect if I had more chicken I could have coated several more pieces.

-The recipe timing works just about perfectly.
+The chicken tenders recipe timing works just about perfectly.
 The only thing I might try next time is once I have my seasoning set up, take a small piece of chicken, wet and dredge and fry it up as a sample to test the seasoning level.
-I took each ingredient and used the perkiest version I had (hot, smoked paprika, toasted/roasted garlic and onion powders), but I think I'd like a tiny bit of heat, the clean heat you get with a bit of cayenne, maybe to match the black pepper - but that was just us.
+I took each ingredient and used the perkiest version I had (hot, smoked paprika, toasted/roasted garlic and onion powders), but I think I’d like a tiny bit of heat, the clean heat you get with a bit of cayenne, maybe to match the black pepper – but that was just us.
 You could just offer some hot sauce at the table.